 The Campus is the student newspaper of Ottawa University.

 The oldest student run newspaper in the state of Kansas, The Campus has been publishing since 1885.
 Today, The Campus is a bi-monthly paper that covers news, sports, entertainment and opinions within the university, the community and the world beyond.
 The paper has moved online in recent years featuring news, videos and photo slideshows.

-Braving Discipleship is a weekend retreat for youth in Kansas and surrounding states.
-OU students completely plan and administer this program, which takes place each November.
+Braving Discipleship is a weekend retreat for high school students from Kansas and surrounding states.
+OU students plan and administer this program.
 Students have ample opportunities to lead committees and small-group workshops within this Christian-based ministry.

 Surge is a group of volunteer students who form a traveling ministry team.
 The group spends several weekends each semester performing skits and participating in lock-ins and conferences all across the state.
 This group is perfect for students wishing to evangelize through drama, music and testimonies.

 The Fellowship of Christian Athletes reaches out to student-athletes by sponsoring activities.
 Representatives from each athletic team lead the group's weekly meetings.
 Meetings generally include discussions and feature pizza and soda - a break from the athletes' usual diets.